lscobe16/propa-cheat-sheet/content/lambda.md

 A term that can no longer be reduced is called **Normal Form**.
 The Normal Form is unique.
-Terms that don't get reduced to Normal Form diverge (grow infinitely large).
+Terms that don't get reduced to Normal Form most often diverge (grow infinitely large).
 Example: $(\lambda x.\,x\ x)\ (\lambda x.\,x\ x)$

 **Full $\beta$-Reduction**: Every Redex can be reduced at any time.